lucodealethea/docker-machine-kvm/README.md

 Fedora adopted [Atomic and Kubernetes](https://getfedora.org/en/atomic/) for Docker Container orchestration.
 This fork only pretend to get the kvm driver binaries and test Docker Machine on Fedora 25 in order to play with KVM Hypervisor --> IAAS (Openstack) --> BOSH ( which deploys Cloud Foundry ) as per https://github.com/SAP/bosh-kubernetes-cpi-release

+However, have a look at the following endorsement from Fedora Community of docker-machine used for [Minishift](https://fedoramagazine.org/run-openshift-locally-minishift/) install.